jamesjrnkhata/jamesjrnkhata.github.io/_posts/embedded_projects/2017-06-04-Home Lighting Control System.md

 <h2 class="text-underline">Background / Challenge</h2>

 It is common practice in Malawi (Africa) for residents to turn their security lights on in the evenings and switch them off early in the mornings.
 Besides illumination, it is necessary (as it is believed) to put off burglars and thieves as it gives the impression of the residents being at home.
 This is somewhat effective towards the intruders but not so cost effective on the electric bill.

-Therefore, it becomes a problem when there is no one home, which lives many people left with two options: Either asking a neighbour or relative to house sit for them or more commonly leaving their security lights on throughout the day when they are out short term or even long term (Holidays).
+The security lights on method becomes a problem when there is no one home.
+This lives many people left with two options: Either asking a neighbour or relative to house sit for them or more commonly leaving their security lights on throughout the day when they are out short term or even long term (holidays).

 <h2 class="text-underline">Requirements</h2>